rberenguel/glancer/README.md

 - [ ] Making the time between images customizable via the CLI (if I find out 30 is not good enough in general).
 - [ ] Add a test suite to harden subtitle parsing.
 I always think parsers will be small enough and that it will be "obvious" they work.
 It's never the case, at least I did it [right](https://github.com/rberenguel/haskset/blob/master/test/Spec.hs) [twice](https://github.com/rberenguel/bear-note-graph/blob/master/tests/test_parser.py).
+- [ ] Make the still images video-dependent (so several `glancer` commands can run concurrently, even if it's a bad idea)
-- [ ] Some additional tweaks to the HTML/CSS (possibly adding some JS as well)
+- [/] Some additional tweaks to the HTML/CSS (possibly adding some JS as well).
+Partially done: added some smoother transitions and changed the linking to be more mobile/tablet friendly.

 _Note_: This README is long and winding on purpose.